Module overview

 Assessment strategy

 R programming test (10%) A short computer-based class test, comprising approximately 20 questions to monitor and facilitate the acquisition of basic skills required for the primary substantive summative assessments described below.
 Coursework 1.
-(40%) Summary of analysis techniques A written summary of supervised and unsupervised analysis techniques and their applications in quantitative cell biology, using the references provided in lectures and on Blackboard as a start.
-Students are encouraged to explore cutting-edge methods, that have been adopted for biological data analysis and are widely used in the scientific literature (1,500-word limit).
-Coursework 2.
-(50%) Analysis of a dataset Utilising the R software environment, you will be asked to conduct a thorough analysis of a dataset provided.
+(90%) Analysis of a dataset Utilising the R software environment, you will be asked to conduct a thorough analysis of a dataset provided.
 The full problem details and dataset will be provided to the students via Blackboard.
 Submission will include annotated R code in a scrip format.
 Students will be assessed by the success of their method to achieve a thorough analysis of the dataset provided to include: 1.
 A fully annotated R script that executes all analysis commands and runs without error.
 2. A set of professionally produced figures with appropriate captions that summarises the analysis.
-3. A written summary providing biological interpretation of the analysis (300-word limit).
-Assessment requirements You must pass the module with an average overall mark of 50% or above.
-There is compensation between assessment elements provided a mark of 40% or higher is attained in each element.
-Candidates who fail one or more elements of the module at the first attempt will be permitted to re-sit the failed elements as supplementary assessments.
-Candidates who achieve at least 50% overall at the second attempt will be permitted to pass the module with a capped mark of 50%Summative
+3. A written summary providing biological interpretation of the analysis (800-word limit), drawing from the published literature and a critical evaluation of the experimental design and research methods used.
+Assessment requirements: You must pass the module with an average overall mark of 50% or above.
+Candidates who fail the module at the first attempt will be permitted to take the referral assessment for the failed component.
+Candidates who achieve at least 50% overall at the second attempt will be permitted to pass the module with a capped mark of 50%.Summative

 This is how we’ll formally assess what you have learned in this module.